dgraph-io/dgraph/docs/mvp.md

 - No distributed Posting Lists.
 One complete PL = one shard.
 - Graph languages, like Facebook's GraphQL.
 For this version, just use some internal lingo as the mode of communication.

+## No Go zone
+- Versioning of data wouldn't be provided in this, or later versions.
+The best way I can currently think of to do versioning would involve writing the deltas, and reading them back to generate the final state.
+This would be too slow and memory consuming for generating the long posting lists that we'll encounter in DGraph.

 ## Terminology